 Local treatment Specific to an area of the body, for example surgery or radiotherapy.

-Locally advanced breast cancer (LABC) Breast cancer that has spread to the chest wall or skin of the breast, or the lymph nodes around the chest, neck and under the breast bone, but has not spread to other areas of the body.
+Locally advanced breast cancer (LABC) Breast cancer that has spread to the chest wall or skin of the breast, or the lymph nodes around the chest, neck and under the breastbone, but has not spread to other areas of the body.

 Lumpectomy An operation to remove an area of breast tissue.
 In breast cancer may also be called wide local excision or breast-conserving surgery.